NickHerrig/curtaincall/data_sketch.md

 ```

+# Data Brain Dump V1.0

-## THE THEATER DATA MODEL (Many-to-many data relationships)
+## THE THEATER DATA Relationships

-The theater data model has a few many-to-many relationships.
+### One-to-many data relationships
+One theater has many staff members.
+One theater has many advertisers.

+### Many-to-many data relationships
-A theater has multiple shows, and a show may performe at  multiple theaters
+A theater has multiple shows, and a show may perform at multiple theaters
 A theater has multiple donors, and a donor may donate to multiple theaters

-## THE ADDVERTISER MODEL (one-to-many data relationships)
+## THE ADDVERTISER DATA RELATIONSHIP
-The Addvertiser data model has a one-to-many relationships.
+### One-to-many data relationship
-An Advertiser will have multiple adds.
+An Advertiser will have multiple addvertisements.

+##  SHOWS DATA RELATIONSHIP
+### One-to-many data relationships
+Each show will have a number of songs/musical numbers.

+### Many-to-many data relationship
+A show has multiple performers, and a performer can be in multiple shows